F33RNI/Liberty-Way/README.md

-"default_video_port",              video port which can be overridden by cmd argument "video_enabled_by_default",              should the video be enabled from the start "fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters "allowed_ids",              array of tracking markers ids "input_filter",              Kalman filter coefficient "allowed_lost_frames",              frames where the marker is not in the input frame "lost_filter",              coefficient of the predicted marker point "landing_decrement",              constant latitude decrement (cm) "allowed_landing_range_xy",              range of the landing allowance (cm) "allowed_landing_range_yaw",              range of the landing allowance (degrees) "setpoint_x",              absolute value of pid regulation (x) "setpoint_y",              absolute value of pid regulation (y) "setpoint_yaw",              absolute value of pid regulation (angle) "data_suffix_1",          first of the unique ASCII pair symbols that show the end of the package "data_suffix_2",          second of the unique ASCII pair symbols that show the end of the package "push_osd_after_frames",           after how many frames the image is being sent to the web-page
+"default_video_port",              video port which can be overridden by cmd argument "video_enabled_by_default",              should the video be enabled from the start "fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters (ARUCO) "allowed_ids",              array of allowed tracking markers ARUCO ids "input_filter",              Kalman filter coefficient "allowed_lost_frames",              frames where the marker is not in the input frame "lost_filter",              coefficient of the predicted marker point "landing_decrement",              constant latitude decrement (cm) "allowed_landing_range_xy",              range of the landing allowance (cm) "allowed_landing_range_yaw",              range of the landing allowance (degrees) "setpoint_x",              setpoint of PID controller (absolute estimated x) "setpoint_y",              setpoint of PID controller (absolute estimated y) "setpoint_yaw",            angle setpoint of PID controller (absolute estimated degrees) "data_suffix_1",          first of the unique ASCII pair symbols that show the end of the package "data_suffix_2",          second of the unique ASCII pair symbols that show the end of the package "push_osd_after_frames",           after how many frames the image is being sent to the web-page